fmetting/jetson-inference/README.md

 $ ./blackjack-camera                # by default, program will run using the correct networks
 ```

 By default, it uses USB camera at device 1.
 To change this you'll need to change the `DEFAULT_CAMERA` define at the top of [`blackjack-camera.cpp`](blackjack-camera/blackjack-camera.cpp) to reflect the /dev/video V4L2 device of your USB camera.
 The model it's tested with is Logitech C920.
+The internal camera can be used, but isn't advised.

 To play the game have the camera facing down towards the table.
 Half of the image is the computer playing area, and half of it is the human side.
 Simply deal a card to the computer side, and then the human side.
 The computer will tell you when it wants to hit or stand.
 To tell the computer that you want to stand then simply use the Red Joker to tell it you're staying.
 As of now the game is pretty limited in that it doesn't know the ACE can be different values.
 It's only intended as a demonstration of what's possible with combining ImageNet and DetectNet.